benny-z/FlashBackup/README.md

 # FlashBackup

 ## Executive summary
-Backs up specified removable devices to the connected PC every fixed amount of time.
+The application aims to back up data from removable devices to the connected PC every fixed amount of time.

 ## Installation and execution
 In order to run the service, type in the following lines: